 Research by SAMHSA continues to show that combining medication with therapy can successfully treat substance use disorders and lead to lasting recovery.
 Additional benefits include a lower risk of contracting HIV or hepatitis C and improved birth outcomes for pregnant patients.

 At Recovery Unplugged, we are proud to offer a wide range of medication-assisted therapies and holistic interventions that allow our clients to take advantage of a full continuum of care, including the benefits of Suboxone® treatment.
-Our clinical staff believes that there are fewer things in life that are more healing than music and pets, so we include both as often as possible in all of our therapy sessions.
+Our clinical staff believes that fewer things in life are more healing than music and pets, so we include both as often as possible in our therapy sessions.
 It’s simply hard to feel depressed when playing music or holding a furry friend.

-We also offer a full spectrum of evidence-based therapies to offer practical support in your recovery.
-Each client receives an individualized treatment plan that will include a combination of cognitive behavioral therapies, group and individual therapy sessions, and personalized aftercare plans that are designed to address long-term personal goals and overall mental health.
+We also offer a full spectrum of evidence-based therapies for practical recovery support.
+Each client receives an individualized treatment plan that includes a combination of cognitive behavioral therapies, group and individual therapy sessions, and personalized aftercare plans designed to address long-term personal goals and overall mental health.

 Who can and cannot use Suboxone®?

-Suboxone® is safe for most adults and, occasionally, children.
+Suboxone® is safe for most adults.
 Most prescribers will only recommend Suboxone® for individuals with a history of taking strong opioid painkillers.
 It may not be the recommended medication if you have the following conditions:

 - Asthma or lung conditions